SailFish-Finance/docs/README.md

 ## Authentication

 No authentication credentials are required.
-The IP (domain) from which the request is sent needs to be whitelisted by the SailFish team.
+The IP (domain) from which the request are sent needs to be whitelisted by the SailFish team.
 Please contact support `engineering@sailfish.finance`

 ## Endpoints